Bitskwela/bitdev-dml-exercises/contracts/ch_07_html_css_js_python/le_32_inline_css_js/quiz.md

 c) Delays all changes by 0.3 seconds
 d) Causes an error

+**Answer: b**

+This adds a CSS transition that animates all property changes over 0.3 seconds with easing.

 ---

 **9. How do you remove all classes from an element?**